lucas-pohl-tomko/dinamio-frontend-courses/README.md

-# Alura HTML - CSS - JavaScript - VueJS - IIS - NodeJS Courses
+# Alura and Pluralsight HTML - CSS - JavaScript - VueJS - IIS - NodeJS Courses
 📝 Alura Courses i'm doing for work.
 This is not orginized at all, and it's not supposed to be.
 I've followed the courses very faithfully so feel free to take a look if you're doing any of them.
 The names might not be accurate though lol 🙃

 ### Running :japanese_ogre: